 E numbers are codes given to various food additives (e.g. colours and sweeteners) based on a food safety assessment by the European Commission (upon scientific screening by EFSA).
 All E numbers added to foods are considered safe and permitted for use for food products for human consumption by the European Commission.
 Consumers are increasingly showing a preference for products without artificial (synthetic/chemical) additives.
 For this reason, we replace E numbers by ingredients from natural origin, without compromising on taste, food safety or quality.
-In 2020, we initiated a project with the aim of eliminating as many E numbers (additives) from the Gold Cup® professional margarine range as possible, and of simultaneously developing our first E-free Gold Cup® margarine.
-The launch of this product is envisaged for mid-2022.
+In 2020, we initiated a project with the aim of eliminating as many E numbers (additives) from the Gold Cup® professional margarine range as possible, envisaged for mid-2022.

-83% Clean Label BP products (vol%)

-27% Clean Label MCOF products (vol%)
+83% Clean Label BP proc 27% Clean Label MCOF p